icpc-environment/icpc-env/readme.md

 If you want to customize the partition layout, you'll need to edit the `configs/2004_autoinnstall.yaml` file.
 By default you'll get a 192MB Fat32 partition and the rest of the space will be dedicated to the image itself.
 14700M works well as a default size and fits easily on most 16G flash drives you'll encounter.
+You can also run `create_baseimage.sh` with `--no-usb` to skip getting the 192MB Fat32 partition if you don't intend to use these on usb drives the contestants get to keep.

 ### Testing customizations
 There is a script available to help with development so you don't have to build the full image, wait for it to copy to a usb drive, and then boot.

-Follow steps 1,2,3 above, but instead of running the `build-final.sh` script, instead run `./runvm.sh`.
-This will start a VM off the base image, run ansible, and then give you the opportunity to re-run ansible, start an ssh session, or terminate the vm.
+Follow steps the above until you get to running the `build-final.sh` script;
+instead run `./runvm.sh` instead.
+This will start a VM off the base image, then give you a menu allowing you to run ansible, ssh in, and a few other utility functions.

-Once you have ansible performing all the tasks you need, halt the vm, then continue with step 4 above.
+Once you have ansible performing all the tasks you need, halt the vm, then continue with the `build-final.sh` script.
 You should never use an image created by the `runvm.sh` script, always build images using `build-final.sh`